About the project

 - Citizen empowerment

-During the project’s lifetime, the exploration of these key areas will show how technology and services can ensure the optimal upscaling process across 6 regions in 5 EU countries.
-A holistic assessment will be performed based on an agreed minimum dataset of indicators supported by local and centralised data management tools.
+During the project’s lifetime, the exploration of these key areas showed how technology and services can ensure the optimal upscaling process across 6 regions in 5 EU countries.
+A holistic assessment was performed based on an agreed minimum dataset of indicators supported by local and centralised data management tools.